griffithlab/rnabio.org/_posts/0008-01-02-scRNA_Data.md

 - [Rep5_ICBdT](http://genomedata.org/cri-workshop/web_summaries/Rep5_ICBdT-web_summary.html): 6,074 cells, 1,336 genes per cell

+#### QC report discussion

+Using the report for [Rep1_ICB](http://genomedata.org/cri-workshop/web_summaries/Rep1_ICB-web_summary.html) as an example, explore and discuss the following points:

+- Alerts.
+We have one alert in this example and it is an expected consequence of how we ran Cell Ranger.
+Other alerts can indicate a variety of problems...

+- On the Cells tab.
+Note the number of cells identified (4,179), median reads per cell (96,808), median genes per cell (1,759), and confidently mapped reads in cells (94.82%).
+- Take a look at the t-SNE project.
+This will be your first crude glance at the heterogeneity of your cell population.
+Are distinct clusters forming, or just one big blob?
+How does that align with your biological expectation?
+- Could start to look at the genes expressed in each cluster, but we'll get into this a lot more deeply in Loupe and Seurat
+- Switch to the VDJ-T and VDJ-B tabs.
+Note the number of cells and number with a productive V-J pair.
+How does this compare to your expectation for the presence of T and B cells?
+Is there any evidence for dominant clonotypes?

+- Switch to the Library tab and back to Gene Expression.
+Note the total number of reads (593,884,498).
+Is this close to what you ordered?
+- What proportion of reads were confidently mapped to the Genome (88.81%), Transcriptome (76.50%), and Exonic regions (74.60%)?

+- Look at the GEX Barcode Rank Plot.
+Is there a relatively sharp inflection point where drops are considered to be "Cells" compared to those considered "Background"?
+- In this case, we have 4,179 droplets being called "Cells".
+Note how this lines up on the x-axis ("Barcodes" == "Cells").
+- These cells have between ~500 and ~100,000 UMIs (unique fragments sequenced).
+Any droplet below ~500 UMIs is not being considered a cell according to Cell Ranger and is instead being considered "Background".
+In other words, indistinguishable from the free floating molecules that would wind up in droplet by chance (aka "ambient RNA" or "soup") even if there was no cell there.

+- Now look at the Sequencing Saturation plot and the Sequencing saturation metric (93.21%).
+- Does it appear that we have exhausted or are close to exhausting the new information in the library?
+Would it make sense to continue sequencing this same library deeper?

 #### Input files for the demonstration analysis

 We will not be running Cell Ranger ourselves and will instead be starting the scRNA analysis in R using matrix files from Cell Ranger and a few other input files briefly described here: